liamwalsh1980/Milestone-Project-1/README.md

 [Further research into this is required]

 ### Issues found
 * I wanted to include a Modal message when the form on the subscribe page is submitted successfully.
-Adding the code didn't work and with some assistance from my Mentor (TBC)
+Adding the code didn't work - assistance from my Mentor (TBC)

+* I Used DevTools throughout my project to make sure that all device screen sizes were taken into consideraton.
+I took some time to complete media queries across all pages, however, certain elements on certain screen sizes still didn't look right.
+I will be working on this more during further projects to perfect the skill between using bootstrap and media queries.

 ### Further testing
 ### Bugs outstanding